 - Cardigan – it keeps you warm and it is also fashionable (great for discovering cities like Reykjavik and Akureyri)

 - Leggings – for that mild weather when it is too hot in hiking pants or simply for layering

-- Underwear – make sure you take just enough for your entire stay, so you won’t be stressed about finding a laundry
+- Underwear – make sure you take just enough for your entire stay, so you won’t be stressed about finding a laundromat

 - Wool socks – warm feet are happy feet!

-- Normal socks – the more the better so that you do not worry about washing them, cotton preferable
+- Normal socks – the more the better so you do not worry about washing them, cotton preferably

-- Swimming suit & flip-flops – for the Blue Lagoon and other thermal pools you might want to jump into
+- Swim suit & flip-flops – for the Blue Lagoon and other thermal pools you might want to jump into

 - Long sleeve shirt

-- Microfiber towel – except the fact that it is light, this kind of towel also gets dry super quick, which is very convenient!
+- Microfiber towel – in addition to the fact that it is light, this kind of towel also gets dry super quick, which is very convenient!

-- Sunglasses – summer or winter the sun is quite strong in Iceland!
-I always recommend the ones with polarized lens, as they protects your eyes.
-I only use those for over 5 years now
+- Sunglasses – During Iceland summer or winter, the sun is quite strong!
+I always recommend sunglasses with polarized lenses, as they protect your eyes.
+I have used those exclusively for over 5 years now

-- Hat, gloves and a scarf – I recommend packing it even if you go to Iceland in August (the warmest month), you will need it at some point, trust me on this one!
-Gloves with a special thermal layer on your fingers are very convenient because they let you use your smartphone without having to take the gloves off, so handy!
+- Hat, gloves and a scarf – I recommend packing them even if you go to Iceland in August (the warmest month) as you will need it at some point, trust me on this one!
+Thebest gloves for Icelandare the ones with a special thermal layer on your fingers.
+They are very convenient because they allow you to use your smartphone without having to take the gloves off, so handy!

-- A nice outfit – for going out in Reykjavik or in the other cities
+- A nice outfit – you can pack one or two (for me one was enough) cute outfits for going out in Reykjavik or in the other cities

 - Lip balm – dry lips are the worst!

 - Sunscreen SPF 50 – the sun is strong during the summer, so it is better to make sure you have protection on hand